kkai/web-source/content/post/2023-04-28-Eyewear-Computing.md

 Yet, the question remains what would be a decent concept and platform to first gather all this data and second provide meaningful interactions taking cognitive states into account.
 In terms of concept, [Eyewear Computing](https://www.dagstuhl.de/16042) seems to fit perfectly.
-As most of our senses are on the head, smart glasses could be the perfrect cognitive assistants, simultaneously sensing cognitive states and providing cognitive aware interactions.
+As most of our senses are on the head, smart glasses could be the perfect cognitive assistants, simultaneously sensing cognitive states and providing cognitive aware interactions.

 In terms of platforms, Google Glass was a first very interesting exploration